hdgarrood/hdgarrood.github.io/stuff-i-made/index.markdown

 * [klasma][]

     A program for composing chiptune music.
-Reads a text file containing a description of a track in a domain specific language, and turns it into music.
+Reads a text file containing a description of a track in a purpose-built domain specific language, and turns it into music.

 * [Tank game][]